simpsondl/parpi-manuscript/README.md

 # PARP Inhibitor Genetic Interaction Manuscript

 This repository contains the stable, reproducible analysis code and data for the PARP inhibitor genetic interaction manuscript.
-It is a frozen snapshot specifically configured to regenerate all figures and analyses presented in the publication.
+It is a specifically configured to regenerate all analyses and key figures presented in the publication.

 **📊 Interactive Data Portal**: https://parpi.princeton.edu/map